Contents

 SWE-Agent epitomizes dynamic control, employing the ReAct (Reason + Act) loop.
 The LLM dynamically generates a Thought and decides which Tool to call next, appending the environment’s observation to its trajectory until success or timeout.

 Its core innovation is the Agent-Computer Interface (ACI).
-Giving an LLM a raw Linux shell is error-prone.
-ACI encapsulates specific tool functions, making the agent’s trajectories more compact, error feedback more informative, and providing guardrails to prevent error cascading.
+Giving an LLM a raw Linux shell is highly error-prone.
+ACI encapsulates specific Python tool functions (e.g., a function that safely adds a string to the context), making the agent’s trajectories more compact, error feedback more informative and concise, and providing strict guardrails to prevent error cascading.

 2.2 Procedural Control: Agentless